Code-Institute-Submissions/MS1-Vibe-Tribe/README.md

    • Some images were not suitable for smaller viewports, so are not displayed.
 I would like to create/find similar images that is suitable for smaller screens, so that there is more consistency in the design across all veiw port sizes.

 # Testing

+ ### Goals of a first time visitor

+  1. The visitor would want the purpose of the site to be clear and information should be easy to find. :white_check_mark:

+      • The tagline of the logo is "for creatives" indicatimg to the visitor that this site is intended for creatives.

+      • The landing page video also adds to the creative street culture vibe.

+      • The navarbar is easily assecible in the header and gives the visitor the option to click the about us page where they can find more detailed information. .

+  2. The visitor would want the site to be easy to navigate on all devices. :white_check_mark:

+      • All page links are directly acessible in the navigation bar.
+The navigation bar is present in the header of every page keeping consistency throughout the site so it is easy for the visitor to intuitively browse through the website.

+      • All pages are responsive until 320px.

+  3. The visitor would want the social media buttons to be easily accessible. :white_check_mark:

+      • The social media icons are present in the footer on every page.

+      • The links take you to the correct page

+      • The icons are clearly visible in the footer

+### Goals of a returning visitor

+  1. The visitor would be looking to find out more about street culture and be able to explore their intrests more.
+  2. The visitor would be looking to find out more informaton about the hub
+  3. The visitor would would to feel like their niche is being recognised

+### Goals of a frequent visitor
+  1. The visitor would want to sign up to get exclusive content and updates
+  2. The visitor would want to know what activities are scheduled for a specific day
+  3. The visitor would want to be able to navigate their way to speific content easily.

 # Technologies Used